dimajix/spark-training/sqoop-weather/sqoop-export.md

   `wban` TEXT COMMENT 'from deserializer',
   `name` TEXT COMMENT 'from deserializer',
   `country` TEXT COMMENT 'from deserializer',
-  `fips` TEXT COMMENT 'from deserializer',
   `state` TEXT COMMENT 'from deserializer',
-  `callname` TEXT COMMENT 'from deserializer', `latitude` TEXT COMMENT 'from deserializer', `longitude` TEXT COMMENT 'from deserializer', `elevation` TEXT COMMENT 'from deserializer',
+  `icao` TEXT COMMENT 'from deserializer',
+  `latitude` TEXT COMMENT 'from deserializer', `longitude` TEXT COMMENT 'from deserializer', `elevation` TEXT COMMENT 'from deserializer',